roman-milk/roman-milk.github.io/on-the-canal-bank-and-after.md

+===

- ****** On the Canal Bank and After ****** bygeronimo_appleby© I gasp and groan and try to hold it together by distancing myself.
+I gasp and groan and try to hold it together by distancing myself.
 I think about the canal clean-up and what a success the day was.
 There will be column inches in the local rag, nothing like the inches of column that Amy is so noisily appreciating at this moment, but I'll have my name and picture in the paper.
 This is the start for me, with local elections looming and my name on the ballot.

  It works, my mental diversion gains me enough ground that I hold the flood back while Amy succumbs to her orgasm.